dbossap/dbos-performance/proposal.md

 # Administering large scale PostgreSQL installations on SAP MultiCloud platform

-SAP Cloud Platform is an open platform-as-a-service (PaaS) product that provides core platform and backing services, for building and extending cloud applications on multiple cloud infrastructure providers.
-SAP Cloud Platform presently supports AWS, OpenStack, Azure and Google Cloud Platform (GCP).
+SAP MultiCloud Platform is an open platform-as-a-service (PaaS) product that provides core platform and backing services, for building and extending cloud applications on multiple cloud infrastructure providers.
+SAP MultiCloud Platform presently supports AWS, OpenStack, Azure and Google Cloud Platform (GCP).
 Together on all infrastructures we provide approximately 8000 clusters of postgresql service.

 ### Postgresql-as-a-Service is robust and intelligent enough to remain up and running